Naapperas/zon/CONTRIBUTING.md

 - **All pull requests** should be tagged with the appropriate labels.
 If you are unsure about which labels to use, please use the `help wanted` label.
 - **All pull requests** should (but are not strictly required to) be accompanied by a description of the alternatives considered when making the changes in the pull request.

+All changes must be summarized in [CHANGELOG.md](CHANGELOG.md).

+Furthermore, new contributors can add themselves to the list of contributors, present at [CONTRIBUTORS](CONTRIBUTORS).